The Sterlingbuild Guide to Basement Conversions

-Walk-On rooflights, able to be installed internally and externally, are very popular with basement conversions as they enable daylight to reach areas of the building which might otherwise be dark.
-We have a range of walk-on rooflights available in a variety of designs and sizes from Signature, FAKRO and Sunsquare.
+Walk-On rooflights, able to be installed internally and externally, are very popular with basement conversions as they enable daylight to reach areas of the building which might otherwise be dark by introducing light from above.
+We have a range of walk-on rooflights available in a variety of designs and sizes from Signature and FAKRO.

 If your cellar conversion or extension is part of an open-plan design running through the building, Korniche roof lanterns could be the perfect choice for you due to their ability to optimise the amount of light that enters from outside – creating a much stronger source of illumination and lessening the needs for bulbs.

 With basements synonymous as being dark and unwelcoming places, whatever type of room you are designing with your basement remodel, implementing the right lighting is essential to creating a bright and welcoming environment.

 Letting natural light into your basement is always the preferred option as this goes a long way to not only making the space inviting, but healthier too.